March 11th 2021

 Rhod tells us that he’s been informed that 98% of his sperm “don’t swim straight”.
 He is stunned by the lack of support for male infertility, which leads to him starting the 'HIMFertility' campaign to raise awareness of the problem.

-He and his TV crew attend the Fertility Show, an annual event at London’s Olympia, that has been created solely for people who need information on fertility.
+He and his TV crew attend the Fertility Show at London’s Olympia.
 You can tell how Rhod doesn’t want to be there, particularly as he is without his partner.
 I can sympathise with Rhod’s plight at that event, as I remember walking in one year on my own, and being approached by clinics who thought I was a single man seeking donor eggs and a surrogate (I was actually helping on the professional bodies stand as one of the andrologists!).

 Back to Rhod’s documentary, and we see him seeking other men who might also have a sperm problem and be willing to talk about it.
 Rhod meets up with Benjan Zephaniah, a Rastafarian dub poet who tells us he has no sperm.
 Whilst it is awful news to hear, Benjan and Rhod aren’t alone.
 Far from it.
 Male infertility is on the rise, accounting for roughly 50% of the cases of infertility.
 Gone are the days, when infertility was assumed (so wrongly) to be just a female problem.